Consensys/secureum-diligence-bootcamp/day2/example3_assert/README.md

 However when we try to instrument this we run into an error:

 ```
-$ scribble --arm contracts/BatchTransfer.sol --output-mode files
+$ scribble --arm contracts/BatchSend.sol --output-mode files
-contracts/BatchTransfer.sol:5:61 TypeError: Forall variable i doesn't have old() in its range definition, but used in an old() expression
+contracts/BatchSend.sol:5:61 TypeError: Cannot use forall variable i inside of an old() context since the whole forall is not in the old context.
-contracts/BatchTransfer.sol:5:61:
+contracts/BatchSend.sol:5:61:
   /// #if_succeeds forall(uint i in receivers) old(receivers[i].balance) + amounts[i] == receivers[i].balance;
 ```